 Bowdoin men's lacrosse program.
 In first year at the helm, Archbell

-Archbell spent the last two seasons as an assistant at Penn, where he served as a defensive assistant and recruiting coordinator.
+Archbell spent the previous two seasons as an assistant at Penn, where he served as a defensive assistant and recruiting coordinator.
 The Quakers enjoyed one of their finest seasons in 2011, posting an 8-7 mark and reaching the NCAA Tournament for the first time since 2006.
 In 2012 Penn played one of the most difficult schedules in Division I and, despite a losing record, earned wins versus ranked North Carolina and Harvard.